naturalthan most others.

 We often speak of two dimensional

-or 2D and
+or 2D and three-dimensional

-defining these ideas; let’s consider a specific one: cube counting.
+or 3D.
+There are several equivalent ways of defining these ideas; let’s consider a specific one: cube counting.

 Consider a chunk of some shape that passes though a cube.
-Subdivide that cube evenly into n divisions along each axis to make a grid of n^3 smaller cubes.
+Subdivide that cube evenly into divisions along each axis to make a grid of smaller cubes.
 How many of those smaller cubes does the shape pass through?

 The Koch curve starts with the following shape